-|1||Arrival in Chengdu||Pick up from north Train Station in Chengdu and transfer to the hotel|
+|1||Arrive in Chengdu||Pick up and transfer to the hotel|

 |2||Chengdu - Panda Base - Leshan - Chengdu||Chengdu Giant Panda Breeding Research Base, Leshan Giant Buddha|

-|3||Train: Chengdu - Lhasa||Kuan Zhai Lane, Dufu’s Thatched Cottage, Wenshu Temple|
+|3||Chengdu - Lhasa Train||Kuan Zhai Lane, Dufu’s Thatched Cottage, Wenshu Temple|

-|4||In the Train||Enjoy the beautiful scenery on the way|
+|4||On the Train||Enjoy the beautiful scenery on the way|

 |5||Arrival in Lhasa by Train||Pick up and transfer to the hotel|

-|6||Lhasa sightseeing||Drepung Monastery, Sera Monastery|
+|6||Lhasa Sightseeing||Drepung Monastery, Sera Monastery|

-|7||Lhasa City||Potala Palace, Jokhang Temple, Barkhor Street, Norbulingka|
+|7||Lhasa City||Potala Palace, Jokhang Temple, Barkhor Street|

-|8||Lhasa - Gyantse - Shigatse||Yamdroktso Lake, Karola Glacier, Pelkor Chöde Monastery|
+|8||Lhasa - Gyantse - Shigatse||Yamdroktso Lake, Karola Glacier, Pelkor Chode Monastery|

-|10||EBC – Gyirong Border 370km, approx. 8hrs||Everest Base Camp|
+|10||EBC – Gyirong Border 370km, approx. 8hrs||Peikutso Lake|

-|12||Kathmandu||Swyambhunath Stupa, BoudhaNath Stupa, Pashupatinath Temple|
+|12||Kathmandu Sightseeing||Swyambhunath Stupa, Boudhanath Stupa, Pashupatinath Temple|

 Stay overnight in Lhasa

-In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture, it was first built by 33rd King Songtsen Gangpo in the 7th century and rebuilt it later in the 17th century by 5th Dalai Lama, now it is a museum and world heritage site.
+In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture.
+It was first built by the 33rd King - Songtsen Gangpo in the 7th century and rebuilt later by the 5th Dalai Lama in the 17th century.
+Now it's a museum and world heritage site.

-In the afternoon, we will go to visit Jokhang Temple in the center of the old Lhasa city.
-Jokhang Temple is one of the most sacred temples in all over Tibet and it is always bustling with earnest local pilgrims since from early days.
-After that you will take a walk around the Barkhor street which is the one of the most devotional circuit as well as a crowded central market of Lhasa, Barkhor Street is located in the old area of Lhasa City Tibet, it is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
-As a symbol of Lhasa, it is also a must-see place for visitors.
+In the afternoon, we will go to visit Jokhang Temple in the center of the Lhasa old town.
+Jokhang Temple is the most sacred temple in Tibet and it is always bustling with earnest local pilgrims since the early days.
+After that, you will take a walk around the Barkhor Street - one of the most devotional circuits as well as a crowded central market of Lhasa.
+Barkhor Street is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
+As a symbol of Lhasa, it‘s also a must-see place for visitors.

-If it’s summer time (usually May~Oct), we will stay overnight at Everest Tent Camp; if winter time (usually Nov~Apr), we will stay at Rongbuk Monastery’s guesthouse.
-Both places have but dorm bed lodging available.
-Both places you can see the glorious Everest sunset if the weather is good.
+During summer(usually May~Oct), you will stay overnight at Everest Tent Camp; During winter(usually Nov~Apr), you will stay at Rongbuk Monastery’s guesthouse.
+In both places, you can see the glorious sunset of Golden Everest Peak if weather is good.

 Guide and driver will pick you up at you hotel according to your flight schedule to transfer you to Kathmandu Airport for your flight home.